-It also creates an offence for a person to perform an intimate body piercing on a youth, and an offence for a person to perform any other body piercing on a youth, unless the youth is aged at least 16 years old, without the consent, in writing, of the youth's guardian.
+It also creates an offence for a person to perform an intimate body piercing on a youth, and an offence for a person to perform any other body piercing on a youth, unless the youth is aged at least 16 years old, without the youth's guardian being present at the time of the body piercing being carried out.

 There are some defences to performing piercings or body modifications on a youth to safe guard the industry.

-Mr Speaker, the Act currently provides for an offence for making a false report to a police officer or a person employed by the Department of Police and Emergency Management.
+Madam Speaker, the Act currently provides for an offence for making a false report to a police officer or a person employed by the Department of Police and Emergency Management.
 This section has been amended to ensure that where a report is made to any person and the circumstances of such report are likely to be investigated by police, then action can be taken if it is found to be false.
 There have been several matters where reports of a life-threatening nature have been made via marine radio and reported to police.

 In April 2010, a man reported via marine radio to Coast Radio Hobart that his boat was taking on water at Adventure Bay on the southern side of Bruny Island.
 This was subsequently reported to police to investigate, who responded deploying search and rescue services as one would rightly expect.
-Mr Speaker, the cost to the Tasmanian Community for this search was approximately \$76,000.
+Madam Speaker, the cost to the Tasmanian Community for this search was approximately \$76,000.

 However, under the current legislation, no action was able to be taken against the person who made the false report.
 Therefore, the Bill extends the provision of the Act to ensure that these types of situations are captured.

-After an increase of acts of desecration of memorials nationally and the vandalism of the Scottsdale war memorial 'Simpson and his Donkey', a specific offence for interfering with a war memorial is contained within the Bill.
+After an increase of acts of desecration of memorials nationally, the recent vandalism of the Ulverstone War Memorial, known as 'the Clock' and the vandalism of the Scottsdale war memorial 'Simpson and his Donkey', a specific summary offence for interfering with a war memorial or war memorial area is contained within the Bill.

 The desecration of memorials to those who have given the ultimate sacrifice, their lives, to protect the freedom of our country is highly offensive not only to returned service personnel, their families and friends, but the wider community in general.
 The word 'interfere' means destroy, damage, move or mark it; and otherwise deal with it in a way that is likely to cause offence to a reasonable person.